Random Abstract Simplicial Complexes Reduction: Complexity

 concluding the proof. \end{proof}

-Finally we can conclude about the complexity of our algorithm in the subcritical regime: \begin{theorem}[Subcritical regime complexity] In the subcritical regime for $\theta_k'<\theta<\theta_{k+1}$, the complexity of the reduction algorithm to keep $k_0$ Betti numbers for the Vietoris-Rips complex on a binomial point process on the torus $\mathbb{T}^d_a$, is in $O(n^{k_0+2})$. \end{theorem} \begin{proof} This is a direct consequence of Lemma \ref{lemma_sub}, Theorem \ref{thm. comp} and Theorem \ref{sub} with the subcritical regime assumptions. \end{proof}
+Finally we can conclude on the complexity of the reduction algorithm in this regime: \begin{theorem} The reduction algorithm described in Alg.~\ref{alg_ra} for a Vietoris-Rips complex based on a binomial point process of $n$ points on the torus $\mathbb{T}^d_a$ in the subcritical regime such that $\theta=o(\frac{1}{n})$, has a complexity in: